Chevy Bolt Charger Blinking Red Light (SOLVED)

 TC1005AC voltage out of range.

-Chevy Volt Charging Error Codes_evsegeek.com
+Chevy Volt Charging Error Codes and charger issues

 However, if irregular, it could indicate an issue.